Grammatical tense: Slavic languages

 In the Slavic languages, verbs are intrinsically perfective or imperfective.
 In Russian and other East Slavic languages, perfective verbs have past and "future" tenses, while imperfective verbs have past, present and "future", the imperfective "future" being a compound tense in most cases.
 The "future tense" of perfective verbs is formed in the same way as the present tense of imperfective verbs.
 However, in South Slavic languages, there may be a greater variety of forms – Bulgarian, for example, has present, past (both "imperfect" and "aorist") and "future tenses", for both perfective and imperfective verbs, as well as perfect forms made with an auxiliary (see Bulgarian verbs).
 However it doesn't have a real future tense, because the future tense is formed by the shortened version of the present of the verb hteti (ще) and it just adds present tense forms of person suffixes: -m (I), -š (you), -ø (he, she, it), -me (we), -te (you, plural), -t (they).

-Irish
+Celtic languages

-Irish, a Celtic language, has past, present and future tenses.
-The past contrasts perfective and imperfective aspect, and some verbs retain such a contrast in the present.
-Classical Irish had a three-way aspectual contrast of simple–perfective–imperfective in the past and present tenses.
+Old Irish, an early Celtic language, had past, present and future tenses.
+The past tense contrasts the perfective and imperfective aspects.
+Classical Irish, which underwent several changes to its verb morphology, had a three-way aspectual contrast of simple–perfective–imperfective in the past and present tenses.

 Modern Scottish Gaelic on the other hand only has past, non-past and 'indefinite', and, in the case of the verb 'be' (including its use as an auxiliary), also present tense.